 Modifying the Disease Course

-At the present time, there are no medications that have been specifically approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary-progressive MS (PPMS).
-However, the approved disease-modifying therapies have all been shown to be effective in relapsing forms of MS, which include primary and secondary progressive MS in those individuals who experience a relapse or evidence of disease activity on MRI.
+One medication -- Ocrevus™ (ocrelizumab) -- has been approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary-progressive MS (PPMS) as well as for relapsing forms of MS. The other approved disease-modifying therapies have all been shown to be effective in relapsing forms of MS, which include primary and secondary progressive MS in those individuals who experience a relapse or evidence of disease activity on MRI.
 The disease-modifying therapies work primarily by reducing inflammation in the central nervous system (CNS); they do not work as well in a disease course that is characterized by nerve degeneration rather than inflammation.
 For this reason, they have not been shown to be effective in progressive forms of the disease unless a person demonstrates relapses or MRI activity caused by inflammation.

-Even without an approved disease-modifying therapy, however, there is a lot that people with PPMS and their healthcare teams can do to manage the disease.
+In addition to treatment with a disease-modifying therapy, there are other symptom management and rehabilitation strategies that people with PPMS and their healthcare teams can use to manage the disease.